mayxbui/Ouroboros/README.md

-An advanced version of Nokia Snake Xenzia
+An advanced version of the Nokia Snake Xenzia
-Developed by: May Bui and Quan Tran
-Using: C++, Raylib Library